-- 22.1 In accordance with Articles 4, 5, 6 and 7 of the Articles of Government, the Corporation shall establish the following sub-committees of the Corporation: - 22.1.1 Audit Committee - 22.1.2 Search & Governance Committee - 22.1.3 Remuneration Committee - 22.1.4 Resources Committee - 22.1.5 Quality Curriculum and Student Committee - 22.2 Membership of these committees shall be determined by the Search Committee and will be based on Corporation members' skills and expertise.
-The Chair, Vice-Chair and CEO shall be ex-officio members of committees (if not appointed to a particular committee). - 22.3 The following rules on attendance at sub-committee meetings shall apply:

-- All designated members of a committee determined by the Corporation, shall be entitled to attend all meetings of the relevant committee. - Any member of the Corporation who is not a member of the committee shall be able to attend any meeting of the committee only at the invitation of the Chair of the relevant committee. - Any member attending by invitation shall be permitted to receive an agenda for the meeting only with the permission of the Chair of the committee - During the course of a meeting, any member attending by invitation shall be permitted to speak on any issue only with the permission of the Chair of the committee. - No person who is not: - o a member of the Corporation; or - o the Governance Director; or - o a co-opted member shall be allowed to attend any meeting of a committee except by the invitation of the Chair of the Committee.

-• Senior officers of the College shall attend meetings of committees in accordance with their responsibilities and requirements and at the request of the CEO.
+- 22.1 In accordance with Articles 4, 5, 6 and 7 of the Articles of Government, the Corporation shall establish the following sub-committees of the Corporation: - 22.1.1 Audit and Risk Committee - 22.1.2 Search, Governance and Remuneration Committee - 22.1.3 Commercial Operations Committee - 22.1.4 Finance and Resources Committee - 22.1.5 Curriculum and Quality Assurance Committee - 22.2 Membership of these committees shall be determined by the SGR Committee and will be based on Corporation members' skills and expertise.
+The Chair, Vice-Chair and CEO shall be ex-officio members of committees (if not appointed to a particular committee). - 22.3 The following rules on attendance at sub-committee meetings shall apply: - i.
+All designated members of a committee determined by the Corporation, shall be entitled to attend all meetings of the relevant committee. - ii.
+Any member of the Corporation who is not a member of the committee shall be able to attend any meeting of the committee only at the invitation of the Chair of the relevant committee. - iii.
+Any member attending by invitation shall be permitted to receive an agenda for the meeting only with the permission of the Chair of the committee. - iv.
+During a meeting, any member attending by invitation shall be permitted to speak on any issue only with the permission of the Chair of the committee. - v.
+No person who is not: - a. a member of the Corporation; or - b. the Chief of Staff and Governance; or - c. a co-opted member shall be allowed to attend any meeting of a committee except by the invitation of the Chair of the Committee. - vi.
+Senior officers of the College shall attend meetings of committees in accordance with their responsibilities and requirements and at the request of the CEO.

-23. Stakeholder and Scrutiny Committees
+23. Stakeholder and Industry Advisory Group Committees